 In late 2015, Rudy von Strasser of Von Strasser Wines purchased their one acre property in Calistoga including the winery, tasting room and the Lava Vine brand.
 He has since built a state of the art new barrel storage facility, updated the winemaking equipment including some very modern tanks, installed a full hookup system for electric and water for mobile bottling trucks and remodeled the old tasting room into an appealing contemporary space.
 During the remodel and rebuild of their parking lot – they created more parking spaces then were in the original parking lot.
 One side of their parking lot is for smaller vehicles – the other side is for larger vehicles.

-All wines moving forward produced under the Lava Vine label will be varietals other then Cabernet Sauvignon.
+All wines moving forward produced under the Lava Vine label will be varieties other then Cabernet Sauvignon.
 And some of these wines will be fairly obscure (by Napa standards) – including Gruner Veltliner.
-This varietal is so rare, that von Strasser was the first California winery to bottle a wine from this varietal.
+This variety is so rare, that von Strasser was the first California winery to bottle a wine from this variety.
 Other somewhat unique for a Napa producer include Verdelho, Grenache and Tempranillo.

 This is also the home to Rudy’s original brand, Von Strasser – and all wines under the Von Strasser label will be Cabernet Sauvignon centric.
 Because both labels are now housed under the same roof – this really helps differentiate the types of wines – and keeps both labels separate from each other.